Gets his looks and colouring from his father's side.

 Traits & Characteristics

 Young and eager.
-He still has a lot to learn as he has only lived in a city.
+He still has a lot to learn as he has only lived in a city and socialising mainly with students.

 Willing to learn